Some of the dentists operating at UC Dental offer metal braces for all ages to help you or your child correct a range of orthodontic problems.

-If you decide that braces are the best option for you, we will explain what the treatment involves and answer any questions you have during your initial consultation.
-We will also take x-rays, photos and impressions of your teeth to plan your treatment.
+If you decide that braces are the best option for you, an orthodontic trained dentist can explain what the treatment involves and answer any questions you have during your initial consultation.
+They will also take x-rays, photos and impressions of your teeth to plan your treatment.

-We will inform you if you require any dental work before the braces can be fitted.
+You will be informed if you require any dental work before the braces can be fitted.

-At your fitting, we will check and clean your teeth to make sure they are free from plaque, then dry the tooth surfaces to make bonding easier.
-We will attach the brackets, cement the molar bands and finally connect the wires and bands.
+At your fitting, an orthodontic provider operating at UC Dental will check and clean your teeth to make sure they are free from plaque, then dry the tooth surfaces to make bonding easier.
+They will attach the brackets, cement the molar bands and finally connect the wires and bands.
 Fitting your braces usually takes around 1 hour.

 What happens next?

-After your braces are fitted, you will need to return to our clinic every four - six weeks.
-These appointments allow us to check that you are progressing as expected, make adjustments to the brackets and replace the bands.
+After your braces are fitted, you will need to return to your dentist every four - six weeks.
+These appointments allow your dentist to check that you are progressing as expected, make adjustments to the brackets and replace the bands.
 Although every case is different, most orthodontic treatments using metal braces are complete within 24 months.

 Getting braces fitted is a painless procedure, but you may feel some soreness in your teeth and mouth for up to a week as you adjust.
 Most people are completely used to their braces by the end of the first month.

-We advise that you eat soft foods for the first one or two days following your fitting, avoid acidic food and drinks, and avoid touching your braces or poking sore areas with your fingers or tongue.
-We will provide orthodontic wax that is easy to apply to any sore areas in your mouth, and discomfort can be alleviated using over-the-counter pain relief medication if necessary.
+It is advised that you eat soft foods for the first one or two days following your fitting, avoid acidic food and drinks, and avoid touching your braces or poking sore areas with your fingers or tongue.
+You will be provided with orthodontic wax that is easy to apply to any sore areas in your mouth, and discomfort can be alleviated using over-the-counter pain relief medication if necessary.